 We went on top of Mount Zwegabin enjoyed the first light of the day illuminating the picturesque valley and visited unique Buddhist temples around the town.

 On top of that you can eat like a king!
 The area has some extremely good restaurants you shouldn’t miss out on!
 More on that and on our hike up Mt.
-Zwegabin you can find in our dedicated article.
+Zwegabin you can find here: